umasse/khcoaching/content/about.md

 <div class="columns is-align-items-center">
 <div class="column is-4 ">

-<h1>Leadership Coach for Educators</h1>
+{{% title3 "Mental Fitness Coach for Leaders" %}}

-<h5 class="secondary h5 is-secondary">In a nutshell, I have:</h5>
+{{% secondarytitle5 "I am:" %}}
-20 years of experience in international education.<br><br>
+An ICF certified coach with 20 years of experience in international education and leadership development.<br><br>

-<h5 class="secondary h5 is-secondary">My values are:</h5>
+{{% secondarytitle5 "I value:" %}}
 Connection, trust, believing in yourself, growth, and making a difference.
 <br><br>

-<h5 class="secondary h5 is-secondary">My mission is to:</h5>
+{{% secondarytitle5 "I help:" %}}
-Empower educational leaders to be the best versions of themselves so that they can build great schools.
+Leaders across various sectors to unleash their full potential and create positive change in their organizations and communities.
 </div>

 <div class="column is-5 is-offset-1">